Early-bird Discount

 17:30—17:50

 Let´s have a look at the complex and often overlooked underbelly of Artificial Intelligence (AI), exploring the multifaceted ethical, social, and technical challenges that emerge as AI systems become increasingly integral to our daily lives.
-We will examine real-world scenarios where AI's unintended consequences have sparked significant debates on privacy invasion, job displacement, and the amplification of biases, underscoring the urgent need for a paradigm shift in how these technologies are developed, deployed, and governed.
+We will examine real-world scenarios where AI's unintended consequences have sparked significant debates on privacy invasion and the amplification of biases, underscoring the urgent need for a paradigm shift in how these technologies are developed, deployed, and governed.

 Emilie van der Lande